Kainmueller-Lab/aggrigator_experiments/README.md

 ## Reproducing the Main Results

-The scripts below recreate Figures 4 & 5 of the paper and write tables/plots to `reproducibility/`:
+The scripts below reproduce the mean AUROC and E-AURC values reported in Figure 4 and Figure 5b of the main paper.
+Results (tables and plots) will be written to the `reproducibility/` directory by executing

 ```bash
 python reproducibility/auroc_table.py  --save_dir reproducibility